Related posts and pages

+As in Italy, virtually every TV programme has some food or another on it.
 It’s a safe topic of conversation and was a socially acceptable way of being indulgent when how you dressed and what your house looked like was strictly controlled.

 How do Japanese girls eat a mainly western diet and stack up the donuts and yet mostly stay slim?

 Their diet in their first few years of life until they discover creamy pasta and McDonald’s?
 Genetics?
 Bulimia?
 I’m guessing the last of those, but if so it’s a well hidden secret.

 Why are ramen noodle places so popular in Japan?

 Ramen has the two main junk food nutritional groups in full: salt and fat.
 It is therefore the perfect food for people who would have a doner kebab in the UK.
 The main reason there are so many restaurants, though, is simply that the ingredients are cheap but people will pay a fair amount of money for it and therefore it is good business- just like coffee shops.

 It is said to make them taste better.
 By bringing lots of air in with the noodles you can eat them hotter and so improve the flavour.
 If done properly, it can also help prevent ‘noodle whiplash’ and keep your shirt and tie clean.
 Please note that slurping rice (like in China), soup or spaghetti does happen, but is generally considered bad form and typical of dirty old salarymen “oyaji”.

 Why are some foreign food in Japan so bland (Italian, Mexican) and others more authentic and spicy (Korean, Thai)?